AndrusAsumets/supershy-client/README.md

 these days everywhere.

 ### Features
-* Creates a SSH tunnel proxy using VPS provider(s) you define.
+* Creates a sshuttle VPN using VPS provider(s) you define.
 * Periodically changes VPS nodes and thus your exit IPs.
 * Includes a connection killswitch toggle.
-If enabled, allows for only connections made through the proxy to succeed.
+If enabled, allows for only connections made through the VPN to succeed.
 (Actions -> CONNECTION_KILLSWITCH -> Enabled).
-* Proxies all your system-wide TCP traffic.
-Uses tun2proxy under the hood, which apparently appears to be leaking DNS and IPv6 requests, so use it together with the killswitch.
-(Actions -> PROXY_SYSTEM_WIDE -> Enabled).
+* Uses sshuttle underneath to VPN all your system-wide TCP traffic through VPS.
+By default, it appears to be leaking UDP requests though, so make sure to have connection killswitch enabled at all times.
-* Runs as a daemon process in background, keeps Supershy running even after reboot.
+* Runs as a daemon process in background, keeps supershy running even after reboot.
 * All application's own requests (i.e, towards VPS providers and CloudFlare) will be redirected through SSH tunnels made by the application itself.
 * Has a web-based UI.